jmguerreroh/vision/README.md

 # Computer Vision Examples

-This project contains code examples created in Visual Studio Code for Computer Vision using C++ & OpenCV.
+This project contains code examples created in Visual Studio Code for Computer Vision using C++ & OpenCV & Point Cloud Library (PCL).
 These examples are created for the Computer Vision Subject of Robotics Software Engineering Degree at URJC.

 ## Installation